MF366-Coding/WriterClassic/README.md

 **IMPORTANT INFO!**

-Due to Python resources that are only available on Linux, Writer Classic is Linux only.

-This is a garage project that is constantly growing, so I am moving to GitHub.
+Writer works in Windows, MacOS and Linux, but there are some bugs in menus and features in both Windows and Mac.

-By the way, thanks for visiting this repository. :+1:
+Thanks for visiting this repository. :+1:

 I also would love if you waste some time testing Writer Classic or just exploring this GitHub repository.